COMMERCIAL LITIGATION

 We regularly act for shareholders in Cayman companies, including hedge funds, listed companies, joint venture companies and start-ups.
 Often, their first question is how they can get information about the company and its operations.
 We have put together some information about this which is available here.

 We often advise on remedies for minority shareholder oppression, including the appointment of inspectors, receivers and liquidators and the availability of derivative claims.
-We have petitioned successfully for the winding up of companies on the just and equitable ground.
+We have petitioned successfully for the winding up of companies (including funds) on the just and equitable ground, on insolvency grounds and, in the case of closed-ended funds, on the ground that the term of the fund has expired.
+On many occasions, we have been able to negotiate a satisfactory outcome with fund management, saving our clients the expense of commencing litigation.

 Investment fund disputes